Financial stress

 Self-care is any action you take to preserve your own mental, emotional, spiritual, and physical wellbeing.

-When you’re financially stressed out, self-care might be the last thing on your mind.
+When you're financially stressed, self-care might be the last thing on your mind.
 However, it’s important to prioritise self-care because it can help reduce stress and anxiety and make it easier for you to cope.
 It can also help you be in a better emotional space to make financial decisions.

 • Explore strategies to manage anxiety